freebsd/freebsd-quarterly/2020q3/foundation.md

    Introduction to ZFS and more.
 Videos of the past sessions and a schedule of upcoming events can be found [here](https://freebsdfoundation.org/freebsd-fridays/).
  - Attended and presented at OSI's State of the Source conference.
-The event was held virtually, September 9-11, 2020
+The event was held virtually, September 9-11, 2020.
  - Launched the
    [redesign](https://freebsdfoundation.org/blog/weve-got-a-new-look/)
-   of the FreeBSD Foundation Website
+   of the FreeBSD Foundation Website.
  - [Announced](https://freebsdfoundation.org/news-and-events/latest-news/freebsd-foundation-celebrates-20th-anniversary/)
    the 20th Anniversary of the FreeBSD Foundation.
  - Participated as an Admin for Google Summer of Code 2020